thefo66/Cannabis-Supply-Chain-Traceability/README.md

 # Cannabis Supply Chain Traceability

-_Disclaimer: This document, and all contents of this repository are currently in the process of obtaining feedback and being released.
-All content, files, and licenses are subject to change. - 2016-03-21_

 Cannabis supply chain traceability in an Open Cannabis System.

 [Download PDF (14.4 MB)](https://raw.githubusercontent.com/CannabisReports/Cannabis-Supply-Chain-Traceability/master/cannabis-supply-chain-traceability.pdf) - _Last modified: 2016-03-21_